 Additionally, a small percentage of patients experienced abnormal results on a liver function test.

 It is quite promising to see results from clinical trials like these that were conducted on epilepsy patients leading to an approval of a prescription medication by the FDA.
-Not only does this the beginning for cannabinoid being more widely adopted in therapy, but it also opens doors for practitioners to begin thinking about the many uses CBD may provide.
+Not only does this the beginning for cannabinoid being more widely adopted in therapy, but it also opens doors for practitioners to begin thinking about the many uses hemp extract may provide.